 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

-3. Are Fang Feng Supplements Safe for Healthy Individuals with TERT Mutation Associated Genetic Risk?
+3. What about Fang Feng Supplements for Healthy Individuals with MLH1 Mutation associated Genetic Risk?

-TP53 is one of the genes available in panels for cancer risk testing.
-TP53 mutation causes biochemical pathways/processes like Cell Cycle Checkpoints, PI3K-AKT-MTOR Signaling, Stem Cell Signaling, TGFB Signaling and Autophagy to get impacted.
+MLH1 is one of the genes available in panels for cancer risk testing.
+MLH1 mutation causes biochemical pathways/processes like Lipid Metabolism and Mismatch Repair to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Fang Feng supplements when the genetic panel identifies mutation in TP53 for Breast Cancer and Lung Cancer.
-Fang Feng supplement impacts pathways/processes like Cell Cycle Checkpoints and PI3K-AKT-MTOR Signaling and creates a supportive effect in those with TP53 mutation and related conditions.
+Fang Feng supplements may be considered when the genetic panel identifies mutations in MLH1 for Colon Cancer.
+Fang Feng impacts pathways/processes like Lipid Metabolism and creates a canceling effect in those individuals with MLH1 mutation.

 * Other Factors are also included like BMI, Treatments, Lifestyle Habits

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition, which includes food and nutritional supplements like Fang Feng, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Fang Feng are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.